hanaaden/JS-Tutorial/Chapter1 - Variables/ReadMe.md

-# this is you chapter
+# this is your chapter
-your notes and your code examples goes there AtkTheDeveloper Got it.
+your notes and your code examples goes there AtkTheDeveloper

+Got it.